Irrgarten des Schloss Schoenbrunn in Wien

 Hint

 Please note that Schönbrunn Palace is one of the most popular sights in Vienna and is particularly crowded during the peak tourist season and on public holidays.
-Please get your free admission ticket for the Grand Tour at the Ticket Center at the entrance already in the morning (from 8:30 am).
+Please get your free admission ticket for the State Apartments Tour at the Ticket Center at the entrance already in the morning (from 8:30 am).
 With your ticket you will be allocated an exact entry time at which you can start your tour of the palace.
 If, for capacity reasons, admission is no longer possible on the same day, you will be issued a ticket with a fixed admission time for the following day.
-If you are planning your first visit to Schönbrunn Palace with the Vienna PASS, please note that your Vienna PASS will be activated by scanning it and the duration of the pass will begin, even if your time slot for the Grand Tour is only valid for the following day.
+If you are planning your first visit to Schönbrunn Palace with the Vienna PASS, please note that your Vienna PASS will be activated by scanning it and the duration of the pass will begin, even if your time slot for the State Apartments Tour is only valid for the following day.
 We ask you to take this into account when planning your trip!

 Things to see at Schönbrunn Palace and Estate: